NorthernMan54/homebridge-alexa/README.md

 * Apple TV

 This is the config from my Apple TV after completing the pairing.
-Please note, "showDefaultSwitches" is a required parameter.
+Please note, *"showDefaultSwitches": true* and   *"defaultSwitchesIncludeATVName": true*, are required parameters.
 Please note I blanked out the devices/credentials section with my ATV credentials.

 ```
 {